-- 1 In the management console, click Prevention View. - 2 On the Policies page, click the Symantec folder and then in the workspace pane, double-click sym_win_targeted_prevention_sbp. - 3 In the policy editor dialog box, click My Custom Programs, and then click New. - 4 In the New Custom Control Wizard dialog box, specify the following information:
+- In the management console, click Prevention View.
+1 - 2 On the Policies page, click the Symantec folder and then in the workspace pane, double-click sym_win_targeted_prevention_sbp. - In the policy editor dialog box, click My Custom Programs, and then click New. - In the New Custom Control Wizard dialog box, specify the following information:

 Display Name Type a descriptive name.

 Example: Services

 Category Select This Custom Program PSET is fully closed and locked down by default.

 Identifier Type a name that the policy uses internally.

 Example: Services

 Description Type a full description.

-- 5 Click Finish. - 6 In the policy editor dialog box, check Services[cust_Services_ps], and do the following: - Check and expand This Custom Program is fully closed and locked down by default, and then click List of programs to route to this custom PSET. - In the List of programs to route to this custom PSET section, click Add, add the following path: C:\Windows\system32\tlntsvr.exe - Check Child processes remain in this custom PSET. - Check Enable Buffer Overflow Protection. - Check Enable Thread Injection Detection. - 7 Click OK and apply the policy on the agent. - 8 Open the log file from the following path:
+- 5 Click Finish. - In the policy editor dialog box, check Services [cust Services ps], and do the following: - Check and expand This Custom Program is fully closed and locked down by default, and then click List of programs to route to this custom PSET. - In the List of programs to route to this custom PSET section, click Add, add the following path: - C:\Windows\system32\tlntsvr.exe - Check Child processes remain in this custom PSET. - Check Enable Buffer Overflow Protection. - Check Enable Thread Injection Detection. - 7 Click OK and apply the policy on the agent. - 8 Open the log file from the following path: - C:\Program File(x86)\Symantec\Critical System Protection\Agent\IPS\scsplog - Verify that tlntsvr.exe is routed to the defined Custom PSET, cust_Services_ps and remaining processes are routed to the Default PSET.

-C:\Program File(x86)\Symantec\Critical System Protection\Agent\IPS\scsplog
+See "Creating custom programs based on the fully open template" on page 80.

-9 Verify that tlntsvr.exe is routed to the defined Custom PSET, cust_Services_ps and remaining processes are routed to the Default PSET.
+See "About using the fully closed custom program template" on page 78.

-See "Creating custom programs based on the fully open template" on page 82.
-See "About using the fully closed custom program template" on page 80.
-See "About using custom programs with the Targeted prevention policy" on page 79.
-86 | Targeted prevention policy Creating custom programs based on the fully closed template
+See "About using custom programs with the Targeted prevention policy" on page 77.